MailTape/MailTape-v1/_posts/2021-03-14-Thijsenterprise.md

 track7_link: 'https://mailtapesounds.s3.amazonaws.com/442/track7.mp3'
 track7_title: Gábor Szabó - Ferris Wheel
 episode_URL: 'http://mailta.pe/442/Thijsenterprise/'
+description: >-
+  We are delighted to welcome Thijsenterprise to MailTape for a Sunday morning selection of tracks that explore non-traditional structures, each inspirations to Thijsenterprise in his life and projects.
 ---

 <p id="introduction">Thijsenterprise is the solo project of Dutch saxaphonist, beatmaker, and composer Reinier Thijs, currently based in Barcelona.
 Immersed in the world of jazz and the likes of Benjamin Herman John Coltrane, Rahsaan Roland Kirk, Xero Slingsby, and Pharoah Sanders, Reinier also is passionate about music from the likes of The Lounge Lizards, Knxledge, Nate Smith, and Robert Glasper. <br><br>